HimeWoo/untitled-paint-game/ProjectDocument.md

   - Detection areas (`DetectionArea`, contact damage areas, melee areas) only monitor the relevant bodies.
   - Paintable platforms are detected by the player's terrain queries but don't interfere with regular movement collisions.

-This reduced a large class of bugs (projectiles hitting the wrong things, melee hitting player, detection areas blocking movement) and made future additions safer.
+This reduced a large class of bugs (projectiles hitting the wrong things, melee hitting player, detection areas blocking movement) and made future additions easier to expand on.

 <img width="614" height="232" alt="Screenshot 2025-12-10 at 4 55 35 PM" src="https://github.com/user-attachments/assets/3b88e5a6-6b80-49e7-9a45-c77428eacf26" />